juliafercello/RPS-Multiplayer/README.md

 The project utilizes firebase, session storage, jquery, bootstrap and javascript.

+The game can be played here: <a href="https://juliafercello.github.io/RPS-Multiplayer/">https://juliafercello.github.io/RPS-Multiplayer/</a>

 # Future Enhancements
 * Make the code dry
 * Notify spectators when a player spot opens up and let them switch their role